When you hear that word, spirituality, what does it mean to you?

-For some it may be a somewhat “woo-woo” term, if it conjures notions of crystals and energy, and these things freak you out a little bit.
+For some it may be a somewhat “woo-woo” term, and perhaps it’s a turnoff, or even freaks you out a little bit.

 I believe these understandings all hint at the meaning of spirituality.
 That is, they each point towards a larger space that might be considered “spiritual”.

 I think spirituality can be discerned for yourself by attentiveness to right where you are, right where you stand, right now.

 Because for me, spirituality is all of it.
 Everything.
 Its everything around you, it’s you, and everyone else.
 It’s the extraordinary stuff, and the seemingly boring and mundane stuff too.
 It’s your experiences, your feelings, your thoughts.
 Its your past and future.
 And, it’s outside and beyond all of that.

 Is that too vague?
 Am I being too open-ended and ambiguous?
 I don’t think so.

 This is why I approach the idea of spiritiuality to taking a walk.

 Walking is great.
 It’s an easy physical activity, involving your whole body.
 There is movement, and action.
 You can think about lots of things, but also nothing more to contemplate except each single step you take.
 There is a path that lies ahead, and also behind you.
 You can find yourself, and see yourself, located on that path.